comment

 The unusual chemistry of Fossil Lake prevented decay and scavenging of dead organisms, while millimeter-thick layers of alternating limestone deposits slowly accumulated.
 The result is laminated limestones that contain the highest concentration of fossil fish in the world.
 These fish, along with other aquatic organisms and associated geologic features, make Fossil Lake the world's best Paleogene record of the freshwater lake ecosystem.

-Since its discovery in the 1870s, many perfectly preserved fossil fish have been recovered.
-The preserved fish in the laminated limestone is part of a complete aquatic ecosystem: cyanobacteria, plants, insects, crustaceans (such as shrimp, crawfish, and ostracods), amphibians (including frogs and primitive salamanders), alligators, turtles, birds, and mammals, including the oldest pantolestid (an otter-like animal).
-The subtropical terrestrial ecosystem surrounding the lake is also represented by rare fossils, such as a horse, two snakes, lizards, two bat species, birds, an apatemyid (an arboreal insectivore), a miacoid (a primitive carnivore), insects, and more than 325 types of leaves, seeds, and flowers.
+Since their initial discovery in the 1870s, numerous exquisitely preserved fossil fish have been unearthed.
+The fish entombed in laminated limestone represent a comprehensive aquatic ecosystem that includes cyanobacteria, various plants, insects, and crustaceans such as shrimp, crawfish, and ostracods.
+This environment also supported amphibians like frogs and early salamanders, alongside alligators, turtles, birds, and mammals, notably the earliest pantolestid, an otter-like species.
+Surrounding the lake, the subtropical terrestrial habitat is documented by rare fossils including a horse, multiple snakes, lizards, two bat species, birds, an arboreal insectivore known as an apatemyid, a primitive carnivore called a miacoid, numerous insects, and an impressive assemblage of over 325 types of leaves, seeds, and flowers.